JGRennison/nbudstee/README.md

 ## nbudstee: Non-Blocking Unix Domain Socket Tee

-**Tees STDIN to zero or more non-blocking Unix domain sockets, each of which can have zero or more connected readers.**
+**Tees Input to zero or more non-blocking Unix domain sockets, each of which can have zero or more connected readers.**
 **Also copies to STDOUT, unless -n/--no-stdout is used.**
+**Input defaults to STDIN**

 ### Usage: